florintp-onboarding/vault_auth_methods_approle/README.md

 ### What is it :

-  This project creates a docker instance of Vault in a Raft (integrated storage).
+  This project creates a docker instance of Vault in a Raft (integrated storage), create the policies, approle and provide the steps to prove the policy enforcement for a KV version 2 secret.

 ### Prerequisites :